ckilcrease/BudgetApp/README.md

 Finding out that your bank account balance is lower than you expected is about as fun as a root canal, but keeping track of your expenses can be annoying.

 WalletFriend is a web app that will allow users to set a budget and keep track of their expenses.
 Users can register and login, at which point they can set (or alter) their budget on the homepage (or during registration itself).
 They may also add purchases they have made through the homepage.
-The app will provide them with an overview of their recent spending, as well as a comparison of their overall budget to their actual spending habits.
+The app will provide them with an overview of their spending, as well as a comparison of their overall budget to their actual spending habits.
 Users will be able to request detailed information about their purchases/spending.

 ## Data Model